-Heather Shirley, Chief Academic Officer at Classical Conversations shares her personal homeschooling journey – and why the new Classical Conversations Plus (CC+) higher-education partnership is so valuable for home educators.
+Heather Shirley, Chief Academic Officer at Classical Conversations shares her personal homeschooling journey – and why the new Classical Conversations Plus (CC+) college partnership is so valuable for home educators.

 In my early twenties, I was a very career-focused woman.
 Working for a large corporation, my days consisted of tackling new projects and consuming copious amounts of Diet Coke.
 Then three children came in four years.
 The world changed.
 My husband and I started a new kind of project: our homeschooling journey began.
 I directed my time and attention away from my career and toward chanting Latin declensions during dinner.